Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Introduction

 \section{Introduction}

-From a cosmological perspective, the characterization of the polarized diffuse Galactic synchrotron and thermal dust emission is of prime importance as it dominates the signal in the frequency range of interest for the observation of the Cosmic Microwave Background (CMB) polarization anisotropies \citep[e.g. see][]{PlanckX2016}.
-In particular, the possible contamination from the polarized diffuse Galactic emission has been shown to be one of the major limitations for the detection of primordial CMB polarization B-modes related to the inflationary era in the early universe \citep{2015PhRvL.114j1301B,2016PhRvL.116c1302B}.
-Therefore, providing an accurate modeling of this polarized Galactic emission is of great importance as it would give confidence on its physical understanding, and allow accurate testing of the results obtained from elaborated component-separation techniques \citep[e.g.][]{PlanckIX2016,PlanckX2016} which are used to extract the cosmological CMB signal.
-The modeling of the polarized diffuse Galactic emissions is one of the main scientific goals of the European H2020 RADIOFOREGROUNDS project \footnote{\url{http://www.radioforegrounds.eu/}}, which motivates the work presented in this paper.
+From a cosmological perspective, the characterization of the polarized diffuse Galactic emission from synchrotron and thermal dust is of prime importance.
+This emission dominates the signal in the frequency range of interest for the observation of the cosmic microwave background (CMB) polarization anisotropies (e.g., see \citealt{PlanckX2016}).

+In particular, possible contamination from the polarized diffuse Galactic emission has been shown to be one of the major limitations for the detection of primordial CMB polarization B-modes related to the inflationary era in the early universe \citep{2015PhRvL.114j1301B,2016PhRvL.116c1302B}.
+Therefore, providing an accurate characterization and modeling of this polarized Galactic emission is of great importance as it would strengthen the level of confidence with regard to our understanding of its physical scope and would allow for accurate testing of the results obtained from elaborated component-separation techniques \citep[e.g.,][]{PlanckIX2016,PlanckX2016} which are used to extract the cosmological CMB signal. \\